quixio/quix-samples/shell/kafka-connect-sink/README.md

 # Kafka Connect Sink

-[This project](https://github.com/quixio/quix-samples/tree/main/shell/kafka-connect-sink) shows you how to install any Kafka Connect sink connector using its Confluent Hub name.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/shell/kafka-connect-sink) shows you how to install any Kafka Connect sink connector using its Confluent Hub name.

 ## How to run